hammarklubban/SimpleCommerce/README.md

 - The application is using SQL Server Express LocalDB instance MSSQLLocalDB.
 Please make sure it is setup.
   - The default database name is `SimpleCommerce`
   - On startup the database will be created and seeded with user, role and product data.
-  - You can configure other Sql Server data soure that LocalDB by altering the `SimpleCommerceConnection` string in `appsettings.json`.
+  - You can configure other Sql Server data soure than LocalDB by altering the `SimpleCommerceConnection` string in `appsettings.json`.

 ### To Start Running: